THE

 and actors when they think of a portfolio.
 If you are one of

 those people, don’t feel bad.
-After 20 years in the career
+You are in good company,

-employers want to see concrete evidence of the experience,
+want to see concrete evidence of the experience, skills, education,

-your answer a million times, you probably floundered a bit,
+million times, you probably floundered a bit, right?
+We have

-right?
-We have been taught all our lives not to brag, so blowing
+been taught all our lives not to brag, so blowing our own

 Now,